JanDeDobbeleer/oh-my-posh/website/docs/configuration/colors.md

 - Typical [hex colors][hexcolors] (for example `#CB4B16`).
 - 16 [ANSI color names][ansicolors].
+  These include 8 basic ANSI colors and `default`

+  `black` `red` `green` `yellow` `blue` `magenta` `cyan` `white` `default`

+  as well as 8 extended ANSI colors:

+  `darkGray` `lightRed` `lightGreen` `lightYellow` `lightBlue` `lightMagenta` `lightCyan` `lightWhite`
 - The `transparent` keyword which can be used to create either a transparent foreground override or transparent background color using the segment's foreground property.
 - The `foreground` keyword which can be used to reference the current segment's foreground color.
 - The `background` keyword which can be used to reference the current segment's background color.
 - The `parentForeground` keyword which can be used to inherit the previous active segment's foreground color.
 - The `parentBackground` keyword which can be used to inherit the previous active segment's background color.

-  These include 8 basic ANSI colors and `default`:

-  `black` `red` `green` `yellow` `blue` `magenta` `cyan` `white` `default`

-  as well as 8 extended ANSI colors:

-  `darkGray` `lightRed` `lightGreen` `lightYellow` `lightBlue` `lightMagenta` `lightCyan` `lightWhite`
+- The `accent` keyword which references the OS accent color (Windows only).

 ## Color templates